scsarver/ssl_research/README.md

 ## SSL Research

-The purpose of this project is to demonstrate how SSL certificates work.
+The purpose of this project is to demonstrate how SSL certificates work and as a repository of markdown notes for related ssl/tls/ssh research.

 #### What is SSL?